tamengual/home-assistant-seneye-pi/docs/Guide_Setting_Up_Raspberry_P_as_Robust_USBIP_Server_for_Seneye.md

     * **Enable SSH:** Check the box to allow remote access.
     * **Set username and password:** Create your user.
     * **Configure wireless LAN:** Enter your Wi-Fi credentials if you are not using an Ethernet cable.
+    * make sure you select the correct keyboard during this step as an incorrect one will make it impossible to enter your password correctly
 5. Write the image to the SD card.

 ---